tbnpy.inference

 1. Compute ancestor order using get_ancestor_order().

-4. For each node in topological order:
+4. For each node in the inner loop:

 Important